williampsena/whats-size/README.md

 ![WhatsSize Logo](/src/images/logo.png)

-> A simple library to convert clothes and shoes to Europe, USA and Brazilian Sizes
+A clothing and shoe conversion library for Europe, the United States, and Brazil.

 # Install